microsoft/FabricRTIWorkshop/docs/workshop.md

 # Architecture

 ## Components of Fabirc's Real Time Intelligence
-Real-Time Intelligence allows organizations to ingest and process, analyze and transform, and automatically act on data.
-With a central hub, Real-Time Hub, to easily access and visualize all internal and external, first- and third-party streaming data, you can achieve faster, more accurate decision-making and accelerated time to insight.
+![RTIComponents](assets/RTIComponents.png "Components of Fabric's Real Time Intelligence") Real-Time Intelligence allows organizations to ingest, process, analyze, transform and automatically act on data.
+With a central hub (Real-Time Hub) to easily access and visualize all internal and external, first- and third-party streaming data.
+We can achieve faster, more accurate decision-making and accelerated time to insight.
-![RTIComponents](assets/RTIComponents.png "Components of Fabric's Real Time Intelligence")

 ## Expanded Architecture
-![Architectural Diagram](assets/architecture.png "Architecture Diagram")

-Additionally, we'll set alerts based on Real-time Dashboard tiles to send a message in Teams with conditional threasholds.
-This will effectively create a Data Activator (code-name Reflex) item in our Fabric workspace and architecture.
+![Architectural Diagram](assets/architecture.png "Architecture Diagram") Now with Data Activator (Reflex), we can also set alerts on Real-time Dashboards to send a message in Teams with conditional threasholds or even more advanced actions.

 ---